bsolomon1124/misc/git.md

 So then, what is a commit object?
 A commit object contains three things:

 - A set of files, reflecting the state of a project at a given point in time.
-    - TODO: are these incremental or full snapshots?
 - References to parent commit objects.
 A project always has one commit object with no parents.
 This is the first commit made to the project repository.
 - An SHA1 name, a 40-character (160-bit/20-byte) string that uniquely identifies the commit object.